QuantumCode4/QuantumCode4/README.md

 ### 🧑‍🎓 About Me

-I’m an undergraduate student in Physics with a strong interest in experimental and theoretical research.
-Currently, I'm working on my **undergraduate thesis**, focused on high-energy particle detection and computational simulations.
-I’m particularly passionate about:
+I’m an undergraduate student in Physics at Universidad de los Andes, with a strong interest in experimental and theoretical physics.
+My current focus is on **muography**, the use of cosmic muons to image the interior of large structures.

-- 🌀 Particle Physics & Quantum Field Theory
-- ⚛️ Radiation Imaging Techniques
-- 🧮 Computational Modeling with Python & C++
-- 🌌 Fundamental Physics & Scientific Communication

----

 ### 🛠️ Languages and Tools